athomasq/athomasq.github.io/investing/investor-updates.md

 (Ultimately, it comes down to how much you trust your investors.)

 I wouldn't include any valuation numbers or fund-raising target numbers in an investor update -- remember, your future investors may (and often do) ask for all your letters as part of their diligence, so be thoughtful about that.

-Also don't include anything that is truly secret sauce.
+Also, don't include anything that is truly secret sauce.
 Most investors won't understand or care.

 #### I've never sent updates in the past, and feel awkward about starting now.
 What should I do?